-Understanding the scaling of rates such as growth, metabolism and consumption is fundamental for linking individual processes to population and food web dynamics.
 We argue that one contributing factor to the discrepancy between mechanistic models, general scaling theory, and data is the lack of data synthesis at the intraspecific level.
-Systematic data analysis of existing experimental data combined with models that account for uncertainty at the species-level, as presented in this study, constitutes an approach that can guide process-based predictions of climate change effects, from individuals to food webs.
+Systematic data analysis of existing experimental data, as presented in this study, can improve our understanding of the intraspecific scaling of rates such as growth, metabolism and consumption, which is crucial for predicting the impacts of climate warming on individuals, populations and food webs.

 Materials and methods